 - Calls on “university administrators to protect speech rights and to protect the physical safety of students who are at risk for voicing their views in favor of Palestinian rights.”

-- Together with CCR published a document, “Accusations of Anti-Semitism Used to Deter Advocacy for Palestinian Rights.”
+- In May 2015, together with CCR published a document, “Accusations of Anti-Semitism Used to Deter Advocacy for Palestinian Rights.”
 The report advances the argument used by many anti-Israel activists and antisemites who claim that “conflation of Israeli policies with anti-Semitism [is used] as a tool to silence activism in support of Palestinian rights,” even when their activities are in fact manifestations of anti-Jewish hatred.
 Furthermore, many of the BDS campaigns promoted by Palestine Legal are rooted in immoral double standards and tactics of demonization and delegitimization, all of which are expressions of modern-day antisemitism.

 - On April 24, 2014, the Students for Justice in Palestine chapter at New York University distributed “mock eviction notices” to two residence halls known for their high concentration of Jewish students.
 Palestine Legal defended SJP and denied as “baseless” claims that SJP specifically targeted these residence halls for their Jewish populations.

-Anti-Israel Legal Activities
+Other Anti-Israel Activities

 - In August 2014, Palestine Legal, together with a number of other groups, sent a letter to University of Illinois Chancellor Phyllis Wise urging the University to reinstate its offer of employment to Professor Steven Salaita, which had been rescinded after he posted a series of obscene anti-Israel tweets during the 2014 Gaza War.
 Salaita’s tweets included: “If you’re defending #Israel right now you’re an awful human being”; “Zionists: transforming ‘antisemitism’ from something horrible into something honorable since 1948”; “At this point, if Netanyahu appeared on TV with a necklace made from the teeth of Palestinian children, would anybody be surprised?”